broarm/broarm.github.io/_posts/2013-12-03-wim-crouwel-new-alphabet-app.markdown

 title:          Wim Crouwel New Alphabet App
 meta:
   image:        2013-12-03-wim-crouwel-new-alphabet-app.jpg
   description:  Placing the player in the shoes of Wim Crouwel, the player has to make the same design decisions while constructing the alphabet by placing blocks on the 5 by 9 grid.
-The New Alphabet was, for its age, an revolutionary take on type design.
-Presented in 1967, the font was made for the newest technologies of it's time.
-Embracing the restrictions of the cathode-ray tube, that was only capable of making horizontal and vertical lines.
   title:        The Wim Crouwel New Alphabet App
 date:           2013-12-03 18:30:00
 categories:     project app